JohnOBrienCIT/AP_OCT_2022/README.md

-This is the README file for the T2 repository.
+This is the Readme file for the T2 repository.
 A new line.
+Adding line 3 Line 3